pgadmin-org/pgadmin4/docs/en_US/webserver.rst

    * [‘webserver’, ‘internal’]: pgAdmin will first try to authenticate the user through webserver.
-If that authentication fails, then it will return back to the login dialog where you need to provide internal pgAdmin user credentials for authentication."
+If that authentication fails, then it will return back to the login page where you need to provide internal pgAdmin user credentials for authentication."
     "WEBSERVER_AUTO_CREATE_USER", "Set the value to *True* if you want to automatically create a pgAdmin user corresponding to a successfully authenticated Webserver user.